yonn/range-class/README.md

 Range attempts to stimulate the behavior of the standard range function and class from Python.

 #Supported Compilers
-Microsoft Visual Studio 2013
-g++ version 4.9.2
+Microsoft Visual Studio 2013 and g++ version 4.9.2

 ## Usage
 Use the class in a range based for loop for maximum readability.
 It can also be used manually in a normal for loop, although it is not recomended.